Swiss International Air Lines: COVID-19 losses and bailout

-Swiss was severely affected by the COVID-19 pandemic.
+The COVID-19 pandemic severely affected Swiss International Air Lines.
 It reported revenues for 2020 of CHF 1.85 billion, which were 65.2% below its prior-year level.

-In August 2020, Swiss received a CHF1.5 billion ($1.65 billion) state-backed loan from the Swiss government to weather the pandemic.
-The use of Swiss state funds was criticized by some commentators because Swiss is a fully owned subsidiary of German airline Lufthansa, making questions regarding its survival the responsibility of the German government, which had similarly lent a helping hand to Lufthansa during the pandemic.
+In August 2020, Swiss International Air Lines received a CHF1.5 billion ($1.65 billion) state-backed loan from the Swiss government to weather the pandemic.
+The use of Swiss state funds was criticised by some commentators because Swiss is a fully owned subsidiary of German airline Lufthansa, making questions regarding its survival the responsibility of the German government, which had similarly lent a helping hand to Lufthansa during the pandemic.

 On 18 November 2020, it was announced that Dieter Vranckx would assume the position of CEO as of 1 January 2021.
 Vranckx has 20 years of experience within the Lufthansa Group and has been CEO of Lufthansa Group member Brussels Airlines since the start of 2020.

 In June 2024, it was announced that Vranckx would step down by the end of the month and be replaced by German national and Lufthansa CityLine Managing Director, Jens Fehlinger.
-Fehlinger will assume office in October 2024, and until then Swiss will be temporarily led by Head of Commercial, Heike Birlenbach.
-Dieter Vranckx transferred to the executive board of parent company Lufthansa on 1 July 2024, and remains with Swiss as vice chairman of its board of directors.
+Heike Birlenbach, the Chief Commercial Officer, temporarily led Swiss until Fehlinger took office in October 2024.
+Dieter Vranckx transferred to the executive board of parent company Lufthansa on 1 July 2024 and remains with Swiss as vice chairman of its board of directors.

 Expansion of flight operations

-On 16 January 2025, it was reported that Swiss will resume its flight operation to Tel Aviv from 1 February 2025.
-The airline will fly daily from Zurich to Tel Aviv using its Airbus A320 aircraft.
+On 16 January 2025, it was reported that Swiss would resume its flight operations to Tel Aviv from 1 February 2025.
+The airline would fly daily from Zurich to Tel Aviv using its Airbus A320 aircraft.